Riesz operators and some spherical representations for hyperbolic groups: The Riesz operators on the boundary of hyperbolic groups

 \begin{enumerate} \item \item \\ \end{enumerate}

 \end{lemma}

-\begin{remark} If $(X,d)$ is a rank one Riemmanian symmetric space of negative constant curvature the function, $\sigma_{t}$ is $K$-invariant, where $K$ denotes here the maximal compact subgroup viewed as the stabilizer of $o$ and since the action of $K$ on the boundary is transitive thus $ \sigma_{t}$ is constant. \\ \end{remark} We state a counting lemma related to $k_{t}$ that already appears in the context of CAT(-1) space in \cite{Bou}, that is the discrete version of Lemma \ref{limsup}. \begin{lemma} Let $R>0$ large enough and let $(\beta_{n,R})_{n\in \mathbb{N}}$ be the sequence of weights provided by Theorem \ref{equi}.
+\begin{remark} If $(X,d)$ is a rank one Riemmanian symmetric space, $\sigma_{t}$ is constant as it is $K$-invariant, where $K$ the maximal compact subgroup (i.e. the stabilizer of $o$) acts transitively on $\partial X$. \\ \end{remark} We state a counting estimate related to $k_{t}$ that already appears in the context of CAT(-1) space in \cite{Bou}, that is the discrete version of Lemma \ref{limsup}. \begin{lemma} Let $R>0$ large enough and let $(\beta_{n,R})_{n\in \mathbb{N}}$ be the sequence of weights provided by Theorem \ref{equi}.
 There exist a constant $C>0$ and $R>0$ large enough such that for all $A>0$ and for any $h\in \Gamma$ we have for all $n$ large enough:

 \end{lemma} \begin{proof} Set $R>0$ large enough.
 Fix $h \in \Gamma$.
 For all $n\in \mathbb{N}$ and for all $k\in \mathbb{N}^*$, define $U_{k,R}(h) \subset S^{\Gamma}_{n,R}$ as : Set $A=NR$ with $R$ large enough.
 By Lemma 4.3 in \cite{Ga}, there exists $C>0$ satisfying for all $k\leq n$ :